glscene/ArenaD/README.md

 # Examples
-Examples for Delphi, C++ Builder and Lazarus
+Examples of using GLScene for Delphi